 With this information in mind, it’s more critical nowadays to streamline the “last mile” segment of your delivery process.
 Through this article, you’ll learn how to minimize the most common shipping and fulfillment mistakes so you can lower costs and increase customer satisfaction.

-Whether you’re just starting out or you’ve been in the e-commerce space for more than 10 years already, planning for the anticipated demand of your product is the first step in avoiding shipping and fulfillment problems down the line.
+Whether you’re just starting out or you’ve been in the e-commerce space for more than 10 years already, planning for the anticipated demand of your product is the first step in avoiding shipping and order fulfillment problems down the line.
 Because the more people who’ll buy from your store, the more likely you’ll encounter challenges in your supply chain.

 But if you don’t have a plan on how to meet the demand, your first customers will probably not buy from you again.
 There will be more delays in delivering the product and it will cost you more time and money if you’re reactive to the constantly changing demand of the market.